AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ### Chart as Tooltip

 Custom tooltips can be more complicated than the one above.
 Tooltips may contain any number of elements and even other charts.
 You can find a sample of a chart as a tooltip below.
 Launch the sample in the playground to examine the code.
-As far as creating custom tooltip implies working with event listeners, this code might look a bit sophisticated.
-Study [Event Listeners article](../Common_Settings/Event_Listeners) to get information on mouse events managing.
+As far as creating custom tooltip implies working with event listeners, this code might look a bit complex.
+Study [Event Listeners article](../Common_Settings/Event_Listeners) to get information on management of mouse events.

 {sample}CS\_Interactivity\_18{sample}